 A description of the energy supply system of city objects is supported by the class AbstractEnergySystem and its subclasses (see Figure 7).
-The complete energy supply system is further divided into four subsystems: Energy conversion system (AbstractEnergyConversionSystem and derived classes, see chapter 2.5.2Figure 8), energy distribution and storage system (AbstracEnergyDistributionSystem I AbstracStorageSystem and derived classes, see chapter 2.5.3Figure 9) and emitter system (EmitterSystem).
-All four subsystems directly inherit from AbstractEnergySystem.
+The complete energy supply system is further divided into four subsystems: Energy conversion system (AbstractEnergyConversionSystem and derived classes, see chapter 2.5.2), energy distribution and storage system (AbstracEnergyDistributionSystem | AbstracStorageSystem and derived classes, see chapter 2.5.3) (EmitterSystem).
+All four subsystems and emitter system directly inherit from AbstractEnergySystem.